mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 #### Reflections on design in relation to other research - PERHAPS VIA PRIMM AND UMC?
 AND HOW DO DESIGN PATTERNS FIT INTO THIS PICTURE - SGD & DENNER (AS FORM OF ANALYSIS)

+While, the table of uses of GDPs in Chapter 6 focuses primarily on value for learners there are aspects which are relevant to facilitators or teachers in either non-formal or formal settings.

+Turning to the utility for designers and and facilitators, it follows that the concerns above are also relevant for this group of stakeholders in terms of supporting learners.
+GDPs can also be useful for wider pedagogical and analytical motivations.
+One such motivation is the ability for a solid understanding of GDPs to open up exploration of other concepts.

+Such a possibility returns to a tension in research on project-based approaches to digital making, in finding appropriate level of scaffolding [@waite_teaching_2021; @quintana_scaffolding_2004].
+The use of conceptual and practical frameworks to scaffold domain specific working practices can help ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].

 Turning more specifically to the utility of the identification of structural use of GDPs as a germ cell concept, this break through facilitated the development of different progressively graded objectives (recognition, use and modification), as a concrete instance of UMC principles, which helps address the tension between freedom of choice of learner pathway, and expression of interest within a manageable technical structure (with relevant supporting documentation).